mauntrelio/Winman-AK/README.md

 Besides being a little surprise for my kids, it is a small Progressive Web App, developed in Javascript (server side technologies are Node.js and Express).

-The app simply display a calendar with "closed" days represented by obfuscated images that can be clicked and "opened" only on the corresponding December day, giving access to a page where a Xmas theme video from [JibJab](https://www.jibjab.com) with the faces of my family's components is displayed.
-If a user accepts to receive the app's notification, the app will use Web push to notify every day about a new page (unless the user already opened it).
+The app simply displays a 24 tiles calendar with "closed" days represented by obfuscated images that can be clicked and "opened" only on the corresponding December day, giving access to a web page where a Xmas themed video from [JibJab](https://www.jibjab.com) with the faces of my family's components is displayed.
+If a user accepts to receive the app's notification, the app will use the Web push protocol to notify every day about a new page (unless the user already opened it).

 # Background